focustree/starkbot/README.md

 2. Install [pnpm](https://pnpm.io/installation#using-npm)
 3. Install dependencies with `pnpm install`
 4. Use node 18 with `nvm install 18 && nvm use default 18`
-5. Setup your environment variables as mentionned above
+5. Setup your environment variables as mentioned above

-If you are an Onlydust contributor, don't deploy the infra on your personnal account.
+If you are an Onlydust contributor, don't deploy the infra on your personal account.
 Simply ask the project lead to generate you some access tokens.

 ### Getting Started